 A Sportsmobile popup was added to the van’s roof.

-Vernon has been in the construction industry for over 35 years and knew he wanted to make something that could be comfortable for long term living.
+Vernon had been in the construction industry for over 35 years and knew he wanted to make something that could be comfortable for long-term living.
 He’s also a photographer and needed a safe place to store his camera gear.

 For that comfortable and homey feeling, Vernon also had the roof of the van cut off and a Sportsmobile popup added by a business in Colorado.